ovh/ai-twitch-examples/ai-deploy-speech-to-text/README.md

 ### Files description
-- `requirements.txt` and `packages.txt` files contain the librairies used by our speech to text app
+- `requirements.txt` files contain the librairies used by our speech to text app
 - `main.py` and `app.py` are the files of the application
 - `Dockerfile` allows you to deploy your app on **AI Deploy**
 - `download_models.py` is an optional script that allows you to download the models required by our Speech to Text Application and save them in a folder or an Object Storage with AI Deploy.